CiscoDevNet/NSO-Playground-Local-Install/README.md

     developer:~ >
     ```

-- My code is approved, but I don't see it?
+- My code is approved and already published on Cisco Code Exchange, but I don't see it?

   - Expand the `/home/developer/src` in the workspace
   - or do `ls -l /home/developer/src`

+## Known limitations

+- Access to the WebUI through port forwarding doesn't work.
+You can enable the WebUI and access the login screen, but you can't authenticate.
+  - This is due to port forwarding in VS Code and `same-origin` CORS policy on web browsers.